Paul Jennings Hill

-Paul Jennings Hill (February 6, 1954 – September 3, 2003) was an American minister and anti-abortion terrorist who murdered physician John Britton and Britton's bodyguard, retired Air Force Lieutenant Colonel James Barrett, in 1994.
+Paul Jennings Hill (February 6, 1954 – September 3, 2003) was an American minister, religious extremist, and anti-abortion terrorist who murdered physician John Britton and Britton's bodyguard, retired Air Force Lieutenant Colonel James Barrett, in 1994.
 Hill was sentenced to death by lethal injection and was executed on September 3, 2003.

 Early life

 Paul Hill was born in Miami, Florida, on February 6, 1954, to Oscar Jennings Hill, an airline pilot, and his wife Louise.
-He was raised in Coral Gables, Florida.
+He was raised in Coral Gables, Florida and attended Coral Gables Senior High School.

 At the age of 17, Hill was charged with the assault of his father when his parents attempted to get him treatment for his drug problem.
-Hill said he experienced a religious conversion two years later in 1973, after being sent to a military school.
+Hill said he experienced a religious conversion two years later, in 1973, after being sent to a military school.
 Hill later enrolled in Belhaven University, where he met his future wife, Karen Demuth, with whom he had three children.

 Early career

 Hill graduated from Reformed Theological Seminary, where he studied under Greg Bahnsen, a founder of the right-wing Christian Reconstructionist movement.
 He attended St. Paul Presbyterian Church, which espoused theonomy, a movement related to Reconstructionism.
 Following his ordination in 1984, Hill became a minister affiliated with both the Presbyterian Church in America and the Orthodox Presbyterian Church.
 He was excommunicated in 1993 following a number of nationally televised appearances in which he claimed to be the new national spokesperson for "defensive action" against abortion providers and claimed a connection to the Army of God.